 I started with poetry, with the centrality of an image crafted from the fewest possible words.
 Most early poems were lyrics, a form I still love.
 The natural world, especially the play of light and water, are my favorite sources of imagery.
 Soon lyrics turned to narratives, and stories pressed their way out.
 Stories lengthened into novels and a memoir.
 Stuck in there was a children’s book.

 There was a time I worried that ideas might run out and I started keeping a file of notions, clippings, images that could become novels.
 I still occasionally stash something in it, but I’ve long since stopped worrying.
 Ideas are everywhere, everyday, in the fertile soil of life.
-Retrieving them only requires paying attention, which is what I titled my blog about writing literary fiction.
+Retrieving them only requires paying attention, which is what I titled my blog.
 Most of the time what starts a novel is just a seed that immediately starts to grow into its separate story, leafing out onto a fence I rush to construct.

 But not even the most observant person can pay attention to everything at once.
 Here’s what I’ve discovered: images that capture my most rapt attention, ones that seem to want to grow much larger, often have some connection to something I’m already thinking about.
-For example, I’m just finishing a novel manuscript, Remember My Beauties.
+A good example comes from one of my forthcoming novels, Remember My Beauties.
 I doubt it’s a coincidence that the main character, Jewel, is struggling to care for her elderly parents; I started the novel when my Dad was still alive but increasingly frail and dependent on my sister.
 Does Jewel have the smallest resemblance to my sister?
 Definitely not.
 Does Jewel’s sense of guilt have anything to do with my own, living 760 miles away from my father and sister?
 Definitely.

 But what was the seed image that got me thinking about a novel?